Swing the Mood

 "Swing the Mood" is a song by British novelty pop music act Jive Bunny and the Mastermixers, released as the first single from their debut album, Jive Bunny: The Album (1989).
 Produced by the father and son DJ team of Andy and John Pickles, "Swing the Mood" is a cut and paste record which fused a number of early rock and roll records with liberal use of Glenn Miller's "In the Mood".

 Copyright problems caused a re-recorded version to be released; despite this version being derided by critics, it became a hit in the United Kingdom, spending five weeks at number one on the UK Singles Chart in July and August 1989, partly aided by the Jive Bunny animated character.
-The record became a worldwide phenomenon, topping the charts of 12 other countries and reaching number 11 on the US Billboard Hot 100.
-It was the second best-selling single of 1989 in the UK.
+The record became a worldwide hit as well, topping the charts of 13 other countries and reaching number 11 on the US Billboard Hot 100.
+It was the second-best-selling single of 1989 in the UK.

-This song is traditionally played every Friday morning on Bloomington, Indiana radio station WCLS at 7:15 local time, and is referred to as the, "Friday Fun Song".